-Aleppo: Truce broken, evacuations delayed
+Aleppo: Truce collapses, evacuations stall

 The ceasefire that should see government troops, regime-aligned militia and rebel forces hold fire was announced late Tuesday as government forces were on the brink of taking all of Aleppo.

+The truce was supposed to see the safe passage of rebels and civilians out of eastern Aleppo.

-The first group of civilians scheduled to leave was supposed to consist of 70 injured people and family members -- a total of 150 people.
+The first group scheduled to leave was supposed to consist of 70 injured people and family members -- a total of 150 people.

-Rebel fighters were also offered safe passage out of the devastated city under a ceasefire deal brokered largely by Turkey.

-CNN affiliate ITN, who has a reporter on the ground, has also posted on social media that no buses have left.

 An ICRC official in Aleppo told CNN that the organization "is ready to help the parties to this agreement in overseeing the evacuation of civilians."